lawlesst/lawlesst.github.com/notebook/solr-etags.md

        -->
        <bool name="overwriteDupes">false</bool>
        <!-- using the Lookup3Signature since the documentation says it is faster
-       and we should not encounter actual duplicates in a VIVO Solr index. -->
+       and we should not encounter actual duplicates in a VIVO Solr index since we are including the URI in the Solr document. -->
        <str name="signatureClass">solr.processor.Lookup3Signature</str>
      </processor>
      <processor class="solr.LogUpdateProcessorFactory" />